Campus Closure Information

 - You may sign up to receive alerts directly to your email address.

 If the college is opening at 10 a.m., all classes scheduled to start before 10 a.m. are cancelled UNLESS your instructor made specific arrangements to resume class once the late start closure ends.
-This would most likely occur with longer classes lasting several hours, and your instructor will include this information in your syllabus.
+This would most likely occur with longer classes lasting several hours, and your instructor may include this information in your syllabus, on Canvas, or via email.

 If there is a delayed start, the south and center gates to main campus may be closed due to ice.
 In that event, use the north lot entrance.